allyssonallan/TraceTrack/README.md

 For more information on how to use the app, see the "Help" page in the application itself.

+Don't work with ARM arch.
+Go to [Run TraceTrack using Conda](https://github.com/allyssonallan/TraceTrack/edit/main/README.md#run-tracetrack-using-conda)

-## Run TraceTrack in Docker container
+## <s> Run TraceTrack in Docker container

 ### 1. Install Docker